gumaerc-testorg/7.340-spring-2013/content/pages/lecture-summaries.md

 {{< tdopen >}}
 {{< anchor "7" >}}{{< /anchor >}}

-Jaramillo, M., M. A. Gomez, et al. "[_Leishmania_ Repression of Host Translation Through mTOR Cleavage is Required for Parasite Survival and Infection](http://dx.doi.org//10.1016/j.chom.2011.03.008)." _Cell Host Microbe_ 9, no. 4 (2011): 331–41.
+Jaramillo, M., M. A. Gomez, et al. "{{% resource_link "3c8b61b9-5a04-447f-968b-760565902c0c" "_Leishmania_ Repression of Host Translation Through mTOR Cleavage is Required for Parasite Survival and Infection" %}}." _Cell Host Microbe_ 9, no. 4 (2011): 331–41.

 _Leishmaniasis is a disease caused by several species of the genus Leishmania, which are protists (single cell eukaryotes).
 Leishmaniasis is largely confined to the skin and produces skin lesions, but can rarely affect vital organs and be fatal to the patient.
 This report presents a molecular basis for how_ Leishmania _disrupts host protein synthesis by disabling the pro-growth mTORC1 kinase complex, which enables intracellular proliferation._

-Wilson, J., C. Huynh, et al. "[Control of Parasitophorous Vacuole Expansion by LYST/Beige Restricts the Intracellular Growth of _Leishmania amazonensis_](http://dx.doi.org//10.1371/journal.ppat.1000179)." _PLoS Pathogens_ 4, no. 10 (2008): e1000179.
+Wilson, J., C. Huynh, et al. "{{% resource_link "5b2c8dd8-e24e-4e5f-950b-f6f232ae18fb" "Control of Parasitophorous Vacuole Expansion by LYST/Beige Restricts the Intracellular Growth of _Leishmania amazonensis_" %}}." _PLoS Pathogens_ 4, no. 10 (2008): e1000179.

 _Inside the host cell,_ Leishmania _resides within a vacuole it forms called the parasitophorous vacuole.
 This paper characterizes the effect of a host protein on parasitophorous vacuole size in_ Leishmania _and its concordant effect on growth.
 This work provides insight into the relationship between vacuole size and growth._